Importance Notice Regarding Hearings in Division B

 - Defense counsel will coordinate with the state in setting hearings which require witnesses to be subpoenaed.
 Counsel will present the opposing party and the Court all case law on which a side expects to rely not later than two days prior to the hearing.

 - Agreed Orders: There are no "agreed motions"; there are agreed orders, or there may be joint motions.
 However, do not present any type of order to the Court unless a written motion has been filed or an ore tenus motion has been made on the record.

 - If the Court has ordered the defendant to be present for a hearing, the defendant's presence may not be waived by the attorney.

-- The Court considers "guidelines" to be a work in progress.
+- The Court considers these "guidelines" to be a work in progress.
 Please feel free to suggest ways to improve these guidelines.

 All orders signed in the courtroom will be handed directly to the Clerk.
 If you need a copy of an order signed in court, you will need to bring copies to be conformed.
 Otherwise, copies of orders signed in court can be obtained from the Clerk's Office.